Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 6. Future Outlook:

-We should also focus on investing fund in protection of the environment.
+We should also focus on investing fund in protecting the environment.
 So that, it may support human lives, decreasing the healthcare costs and helps to flourish in tomorrow’s generations.

 Personal Climate Health Protection Checklist